 You're just a few simple ingredients away from this delicious summer salad.
 Tomatoes, beans, basil, olive oil, red wine vinegar, salt, pepper...

 Ooh, can't forget the mozzarella cheese!

 Start by cutting the tomatoes in half (or quarters if they're too big).
 I think cutting them in half across their equator makes for a prettier presentation.
 Unless of course you have pear shaped tomatoes - cut them in half from stem to tip to maintain that lovely pear shape.

 Add the mozzarella.
-I let you in on a little secret - I cut up some mozzarella cheese sticks.
-They're the perfect shape.
-In goes a few chopped scallions too.
+I’ll let you in on a little secret - I cut up some mozzarella cheese sticks.
+They're the perfect shape, and they really hold up in a tossed salad.
+Add a few chopped scallions too.
 It looks like I only used the white parts of the scallions, but I included the green tops.
 Don't know why my scallions were so anemic looking.
 Has anyone else had that problem?
 Seem like scallions are getting lighter in color and flavor.